John Paul Hammerschmidt Fellowship

 Students selected as the JPH fellow will conduct extensive legislative research, gain knowledge of the budgeting process, and form an understanding of the balance a U.S. Congressman must have as a representative, a law and budget maker, and a politician.
 Part of the JPH structure includes a three credit hour course which must be completed during the fellowship.
 Enrollment in this course, purchase of the required text book, and meeting with the instructor are all required prior to the beginning of the fellowship.

-Students selected for this opportunity will receive a scholarship that covers the three credit hour course and a $3,000 stipend to be used to pay for travel, housing and food while in Washington, DC.
+Students selected for this opportunity will receive a scholarship that covers the three credit hour course and will be reimbursed up to $4,000 for travel, housing and food expenses accrued while in Washington, DC.

-All application materials may be submitted in person to Fullerton 217, or by email to Jordan.Hale@uafs.edu.
+All application materials may be submitted in person to Fullerton 105A, or by email to Jordan.Hale@uafs.edu.

 Eligibility: Applicants must…